Joseph has always loved computer games, which was a springboard for their ongoing love-hate relationship with computer

 Other than the visual bliss, it manages to balance an engrossing storyline with somewhat (not entirely) free-roaming, traditional western RPG gameplay, which is where many other contemporary games fail.

 Once you get past the game's unnecessarily steep learning curve you will no doubt enjoy it.
-It's worth mentioning that the story picks up right after the first game, so it helps to have played the that one.
+It's worth mentioning that the story picks up right after the first game, so it helps to have played that one.

 29. The Elder Scrolls V: Skyrim (2011)

 Skyrim is an exceptional game and perhaps Bethesda's best yet.
-In spite of its console interface and the fact that PC users get more or less the same graphics as those playing it on their 5-year-old consoles, it is still up there among best PC games ever made, not just counting RPGs.
-In other words, this game is an absolute must-have--not only for the RPG enthusiast but for everyone and his uncle.
+In spite of its console interface and the fact that PC users get more or less the same graphics as those playing it on their five-year-old consoles, it is still up there among best PC games ever made, not just counting RPGs.
+In other words, this game is an absolute must-have—not only for the RPG enthusiast but for everyone and his uncle.
 On my wishlist for next year is an illegitimate love child between Skyrim and The Witcher 2.

 30. The Witcher 3: Wild Hunt (2015)

 I may have said this before, once or possibly twice, and it's conceivable that I will say it again sometime, but in my humble opinion:

 This magnum opus by Poland's CD Projekt (who are also responsible for gog.com) has to be experienced by anyone who enjoys an extremely polish(ed) game.
 In the third instalment, you'll really get to know and like Geralt and the Witcher world, which I since found out is based on a series of novels by Andrzej Sapkowski.